-Canada's Government Buys Controversial Oil Pipeline, To Ensure It Gets Expanded
+Canada Buys Controversial Oil Pipeline, Ensures Its Expansion

-Calling a controversial pipeline expansion "a vital project in the national interest," Canadian Prime Minister Justin Trudeau says his government is buying the Trans Mountain pipeline to ensure that the expansion is built, despite protests from environmentalists and other groups.
+Canadian Prime Minister Justin Trudeau says the expansion of the Trans Mountain pipeline is "a vital project in the national interest," and that its purchase will ensure the expansion is built, despite protests from environmentalists and other groups.

-The government is taking control of both the 715-mile pipeline and its expansion that is meant to increase capacity to 890,000 barrels a day.
-To do so, Canada will pay the pipeline's current owner, Kinder Morgan, $4.5 billion in Canadian dollars – about $3.5 billion in U.S. currency.
+Canada will control both the 715-mile pipeline and its expansion, which is meant to increase capacity to 890,000 barrels a day.
+To do so, Canada will pay the pipeline's current owner, Kinder Morgan, $4.5 billion in Canadian dollars — about $3.5 billion in U.S. currency.

 "Today, we've taken action to create & protect jobs in Alberta and BC, and restart construction on the TMX pipeline expansion, a vital project in the national interest," Trudeau said in a tweet.